hnaoto/simpleChat/README.md

 * Chat history
 * Inline Emoji
 * Responsive design for mobile user
-* One could send offline message to a offline user.
+* One could send offline message to an offline user.
 The offline user will get notification after re-entering the room.

 ##TODO/ Coming Features